ibexa/documentation-developer/docs/guide/content_model.md

 **Type** – the Content Type on which the Content item is based.

-**Owner** – a reference to the user who initially created the Content item.
-This reference is set by the system the first time the Content item is published.
+**Owner** – the user who initially created the Content item.
+It is set by the system the first time the Content item is published.
 The ownership of an item cannot be modified and will not change even if the owner is removed from the system.

-**Creation time** – exact date and time when the Content item was published for the first time.
+**Creation time** – date and time when the Content item was published for the first time.
 This is set by the system and cannot be modified.

-**Modification time** – exact date and time when the Content item was last modified.
+**Modification time** – date and time when the Content item was last modified.
 This is set by the system and cannot be modified manually, but will change every time the item is published again.

 **Status** – the current state of the Content item.
 It can have three statuses: 0 – Draft, 1 – Published and 2 – Archived.
 When an item is created, its status is set to *draft*.
 After publishing the status changes to *published*.
-When a published Content item is moved to Trash, this item becomes *archived*.
+When a published Content item is moved to Trash, the item becomes *archived*.
 If a published item is removed from the Trash (or removed without being put in the Trash first), it will be permanently deleted.

 **Section ID** – the unique number of the Section to which the Content item belongs.
 New Content items are placed in the Standard section by default.
 This behavior can be changed, but content must always belong to some Section.